Ankur6305/Smart_Plant_Monitoring_System_Analog/README.md

 We welcome designs, photos, and schematics of your own fully analog plant systems!
 You can submit a pull request or open an issue with your contribution idea.

-## 📄 License

-This project is open-source under the [MIT License](LICENSE).

----

-Made with simplicity and sustainability in mind 🌱